Concordium/concordium.github.io/source/mainnet/net/web3-id/issuer.rst

       "backgroundColor": "#ffaa00"
     }

-You can update the metadata for verifiable credentials, such as title, image, colors, or localization, but the credential information cannot be edited.
+You can update the metadata for verifiable credentials, such as title, image, colors, or localization, but the credential information cannot be edited once the smart contract is deployed.